 Applying for a New Zealand Working Holiday Visa

 A working holiday visa, or WHV in short, is a must have if you are thinking about staying here for a year or longer. the application is quite easy and a straight forward process.
 However, it can take some time and it is thus recommended to start the process at least a month, perhaps even more, before your planned arrival to New Zealand.
 Besides applying, do note that there are a few requirements before you’ll be able to enter the country:

 - You need to have money, or well, enough to sustain yourself for the first couple of months and to buy yourself a return ticket.
 You don’t have to show it in cash, and often it is not even asked on arrival, but just to be sure you better have it.
 If you have a credit card with enough credit that will also do.
 Just make sure you have a printed out version of your bank statements or credit card statements available that show the funds.
-Your funds must equal at least NZ$4200 plus either a return ticket or the funds to buy a return ticket.
+In 2018 your funds had to be equal at least NZ$4200 plus either a return ticket or the funds to buy a return ticket.

 - You need to be aged between 18 and 30, with a select few countries having the exception of being aged between 18 and 35.

 - You need to have medical insurance/travel insurance for your whole planned duration of stay.

 To find the latest information, specific country details and requirements for your application click here!
 From here on onwards the process is quite straightforward.
 Apply online, pay the application fee, follow the steps, and wait for your approval!